 The role of brokers is to act only as intermediaries or arrangers of deals.
 In this capacity they should agree mutually acceptable terms between principals to facilitate the consummation of transactions.
 Senior Management should establish the terms under which brokerage service is to be rendered, agree that any aspect of the relationship can be reviewed by either party at any time, and be available to intercede in disputes as they arise.
 Management of both trading institutions and brokerage firms should ensure that their staffs are aware of and in compliance with internal policies governing the trader/broker relationship.
-The senior management should periodically monitor the patterns of broker usage and be alert to possible undue concentrations of business.
-If volume transacted through any broker exceeds 25% of the total business volume for that product, conducted through brokers, the same should be reported to ALCO where it should be discussed and recorded with rationale.
-The broker usage should be monitored separately for Money Market and FX market and approved list of accredited brokers should be reviewed/approved by ALCO on annual basis.
+The senior management should monitor the patterns of broker usage on quarterly basis and be alert to possible undue concentrations of business.
+If brokerage paid to any broker exceeds 25% of the total brokerage paid for that product, the same should be reported to ALCO where it should be discussed and recorded with rationale.
+The broker usage should be monitored separately for Money Market, FX and Equity product classes and approved list of accredited brokers should be reviewed/approved by ALCO on annual basis.